3 strategies to cultivate comprehensive entrepreneurship ecosystems

 These initiatives also create active talent pipelines that span regional and national industries; local economies thrive when students are encouraged to apply innovation training to the problems they identify in their own communities.

-By ensuring students can develop entrepreneurial mindsets across their educational careers, ecosystem stakeholders can dramatically widen access to STEM fields and motivate engagement from potential innovators of all ages.
+By ensuring students can develop entrepreneurial mindsets across their educational careers, ecosystem collaborators can dramatically widen access to STEM fields and motivate engagement from potential innovators of all ages.

 support universities that connect entrepreneurship ecosystems and fortify the innovator pipeline.